 When they finally reached Hatu peak, Kuntal experienced a watershed moment of sorts.
 “We quietly sat down and soaked in the beauty and grandeur of nature.
 In that moment, all the pondering over the past and worrying about the future melted away.
 I was truly alive to the present moment and clearly understood its importance.
 I could hear my own breath.
 So far, I had taken breathing—which is critical to living—for granted, but this was the first time I consciously inhaled and exhaled every breath.
 I could hear every single heartbeat.”
 Kuntal describes this as magical.
 “I was at peace with myself and felt eternal happiness—a state of mind that I had never experienced before.”
-In that moment, he decided to pursue this surreal but fully conscious state of mind for the rest of his life.
+In that moment, Kuntal decided to pursue this surreal but fully conscious state of mind for the rest of his life.

 Kuntal has been a vegan for close to 15 years now and says that it’s been an awesome journey.
 “My nutrition plan, when I’m training, includes whole plant-based, low-fat and high-carb foods.
 I love eating fruits, vegetables, legumes, grains, nuts and seeds, and this diet has done wonders for me; I recover much quickly from excruciating workouts.
 On the other hand, when I eat unhealthy food like deep-fried stuff, white refined flour, or white sugar, my recovery is much slower.”

 Elaborating on his diet, Kuntal says that a lot depends on where he’s climbing.
-“If I’m climbing in the Himalayas, then most of the local food tends to be vegetarian, which is akin to my vegan diet: Vegetable stews and curries, fruits, lentils, soups, wheat bread and roti, rice, potatoes, pasta, noodles, etc.” Kuntal also carries comfort food from home including a trail mix of dried fruits and nuts, nutrition bars made from dates and nuts, and a few local snacks.
+“If I’m climbing in the Himalayas, then most of the local food tends to be vegetarian, which is akin to my vegan diet: vegetable stews and curries, fruits, lentils, soups, wheat bread and roti, rice, potatoes, pasta, noodles, etc.” Kuntal also carries comfort food from home including a trail mix of dried fruits and nuts, nutrition bars made from dates and nuts, and a few local snacks.
 Recalling his Everest climb, Kuntal says that he ate pretty much everything from poha, upma, puri bhaji, and parathas to vegan Tibetan bread, pancakes, dal-rice, vegan pasta, burgers, and his favourite dish, pav bhaji.
 “Our awesome cooks, Ngima Tamang and Anup Rai, even baked us a vegan cake!
-So, I don’t think I’ve missed out on anything.”
+So, truly speaking, I don’t think I’ve missed out on anything.”